UBS agrees to take over Credit Suisse

-The two largest banks in the wealthy Alpine nation famed for their banking prominence have been in negotiations throughout the weekend.
+The two largest banks in the wealthy Alpine nation famed for its banking prominence have been in negotiations throughout the weekend.

 Credit Suisse, the country’s second-biggest bank after UBS, “has been a source of worry for several months”, he said, adding that turbulence on the markets in recent days showed that “the necessary confidence” in the bank could not be restored.